zhangxin0/Pima-Prediction/README.md

 # Pima-Prediction

-A KNN algorithm is designed to predict the Pima Indians Diabetes.
+A KNN algorithm with 100% Accuracy is designed to predict the Pima Indians Diabetes.

 Details are shown in the Report.